 CWCF’s JEDDI Conversion Project builds on L3’s work by focusing on specific equity-denied groups (EDGs)- such as BIPOC and other racialized groups, LGBTQ2S+, women, people with disabilities, and youth, with the goal of more members of these groups becoming interested in and educated on the conversion process, and for some individuals or groups to take the next step of converting a business to an SPO.

 We aim to communicate information on different pathways to Business Conversions geared towards such business owners, design promotional and educational materials on the subject matter for these groups (i.e. workshops, webinars, etc.) and provide meaningful resources and support that will better equip members of EDGs to transition their businesses to social purpose organizations.

-CWCF’s JEDI Conversion Project has an approximate completion date of December 2023.
+CWCF’s JEDDI Conversion Project has an approximate completion date of December 2023.
 The desired communication outcomes will address the following:

 The general need for Business Conversions in Canada